-Notes to the Financial Statements for the year ended 30 June 2022
+Notes to the Financial Statements

 1. Description of the Fund

 Aware Super (ABN 53 226 460 365) (the Fund) is both a defined contribution and a defined benefit superannuation fund constituted by the Trust Deed dated 19 February 1999 (as amended).
 Aware Super Pty Ltd (ABN 11 118 202 672) (the Trustee) is the trustee of the Fund.
 The Fund provides superannuation benefits (including income streams), and insurance benefits (where applicable) to members and their dependants or beneficiaries.